jinyan-li1/recipe-collection/README.md

 Recipe Collection App

-Written with Vanilla HTML, CSS & JavaScript
+Written with HTML, CSS & JavaScript

-API folder contains an API using nodejs and express that does CRUD (Create, Read, Update and Delete) operations using Mysql.
+API folder contains an API using Node.js and Express that does CRUD (Create, Read, Update and Delete) operations using Mysql.

 Client folder contains a client webpage that connects to the API and includes the following functions:
 - Show lists of all the existing recipes in the database